-We are interested in design of materials with self-healing surface properties using colloidal particles.
+We are interested in design of materials with self-healing, superhydrophobic and anti-icing properties using colloidal particles.

 Self-healing switchable surfaces